arbenson/discrete-subset-choice/README.md

 - Austin R. Benson, Ravi Kumar, and Andrew Tomkins.
 A Discrete Choice Model for Subset Selection.
 Proceedings of WSDM, 2018.

+We include Julia implementations of the algorithms and the datasets used in the paper.
+We also provide scripts for re-producing the figures and tables as well as re-producing the experimental results.

 ## Universal choice sets

 Compute summary statistics of datasets (Table 1):